Tii04/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 10.
 Writes a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 Task 11.
 Writes a script that counts the number of directories and sub-directories in the current directory.
 Task 12.
 Creates a script that displays the 10 newest files in the current directory.
+Task 13.
+Creates a script that takes a list of words as input then ptints only words that appear once.